penzance/ab-testing-tool/README.md

 * If you get an import error, update requirements with `sudo pip install -r ab_testing_tool/requirements/local.txt` (don't use sudo if using cygwin or virtualenv).

+* If a library has changed versions and secure.py needs updating, the library update can be done via `git pull[sudo] pip install -r ab_testing_tool/requirements/base.txt --upgrade`